-- (b) Substitute membership shall be open to any educational employee employed on a day-to-day basis (not under contract to an educational employer) who is otherwise eligible for active membership, and has the option of joining the Association as a substitute member unless said employee is drawing educational retirement benefits and is eligible for NSEA-Retired membership.
+- (b) Substitute membership shall be open to any educational employee employed on a day-to-day basis (not under contract to an educational employer) who is otherwise eligible for Active membership, and has the option of joining NSEA as a Substitute member unless said employee is drawing educational retirement benefits and is eligible for NSEA-Retired membership.
 Substitute members shall receive Educator's Liability Insurance.
-Substitute members shall not be entitled to vote or hold Association office, nor shall they be entitled to legal services.
-Dues for substitute members shall be 25 percent of the dues paid by active full-time members.
-Other benefits shall be determined by the NSEA Board of Directors. - (c) Reserve membership shall be open to any person who is on a leave of absence of at least six (6) months from the employment that qualifies the individual for Active membership, or who has held Active membership but whose employment status no longer qualifies that individual for such membership. - (d) The Board of Directors may require special services membership in the association for individuals no longer actively employed in education-related employment in order to be eligible to participate in any insurance program sponsored in whole or in part by the NSEA.
-Membership requirements and dues amounts, if any, will be set annually by the NSEA Board of Directors. - (e) Student membership shall be open to any student enrolled in or preparing for a program of study in an accredited institution of higher learning that qualifies the student for a career in education, or serving as an elected officer of Student NEA or one of its affiliates.
-A student who is eligible for Association membership in both Student and Active membership categories may, with the approval of the NSEA Executive Committee, join the Association as a Student member. - (f) Retired membership shall be open to any member who has reached the age of forty-five (45) years or more, or is eligible to receive benefits under a school employee retirement system, and has held Active, Substitute, Reserve, or Staff membership in the Association or in another state affiliate or comparable membership in a corresponding membership category in the year in which employment ended, and who is not eligible for Active membership.
-Retired members are eligible to be voting delegates to the NSEA Delegate Assembly and the NEA Representative Assembly and may hold appointive positions in the Association.
+Substitute members shall not be entitled to vote or hold NSEA office, nor shall they be entitled to legal services.
+Dues for Substitute members shall be 25 percent of the dues paid by Active full-time members.
+Other benefits shall be determined by the NSEA Board of Directors. - (c) Reserve membership shall be open to any person who is on a leave of absence of at least six months from the employment that qualifies the individual for Active membership, or who has held Active membership but whose employment status no longer qualifies that individual for such membership. - (d) The NSEA Board of Directors may require special services membership in NSEA for individuals no longer actively employed in education-related employment in order to be eligible to participate in any insurance program sponsored in whole or in part by NSEA.
+Membership requirements and dues amounts, if any, will be set annually by the NSEA Board of Directors. - (e) Student membership shall be open to any student enrolled in or preparing for a program of study in an accredited institution of higher learning that qualifies the student for a career in education or serving as an elected officer of Student NEA or of one of its affiliates.
+A student who is eligible for NSEA membership in both Student and Active membership categories may, with the approval of the NSEA Executive Committee, join NSEA as a Student member. - (f) Retired membership shall be open to any member who has reached the age of 45 years or more, or is eligible to receive benefits under a school employee retirement system, and has (a) held Active,

+Substitute, Reserve, or Staff membership in NSEA or in another state affiliate or comparable membership in a corresponding membership category in the year in which employment ended, and (b) who is not eligible for Active membership.
+Retired members are eligible to be voting delegates to the NSEA Delegate Assembly and the NEA Representative Assembly and may hold appointive positions in NSEA.

-- (g) Staff membership shall be open to any person whose primary professional employment is with the NSEA or its affiliated local associations. - (h) Members who currently hold life memberships as of July 1973 will continue to have all the rights and privileges of Active members. - (i) Any member may appeal the assigned class of membership to the Board of Directors.
+- (g) Staff membership shall be open to any person whose primary professional employment is with NSEA or its affiliated local associations. - (h) Members who currently hold life memberships as of July 1973 will continue to have all the rights and privileges of Active members. - (i) Any member may appeal the assigned class of membership to NSEA Board of Directors.

 SECTION 3.
-Any person joining as an Active member at the time of initial eligibility shall be enrolled in full standing for the remainder of the membership year by paying the amount of annual dues which is commensurate with the remaining portion of the membership year.
+Any person joining as an Active member after the time of initial eligibility shall be enrolled in full standing for the remainder of the membership year by paying the amount of annual dues that is commensurate with the remaining portion of the membership year.